rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Let's talk data structures a bit.
 The choice you make can impact extraneous complexity a great deal.
 An example which emphasizes this is [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
 Imagine that you are working on an app where 2 or more agents (human or not) can concurrently work on some list  and your program needs to merge their work.
 Using a standard _list type_ will be a cognitive nightmare, right?
 Think about one agent (R) removing items, another agent (A) adding items.
 How do you know if an item was removed by (R) or (A) just added it?
 So what do you do?
-You introduce some distributed locking mechanism.
+You introduce some distributed locking mechanism?  ...Things are becoming complex very fast.
-Way to go sport!
-Next JIRA ticket: "Deadlock issue ...".
-Session types here we come?
 The choice of which data structure is used can have a big impact on extraneous complexity.

 **High levels of abstraction, an extraneous aspect**